-- Begin education (basic literacy, numeracy and primary education) during demobilization and begin youth on a trajectory that will enable easier integration into formal education. - Develop education programmes for different subsets of youth who are former members of armed forces and groups to best take into account their ability to learn and their level of development and maturity (e.g., through remedial education). - Provide initial bridging education in separate facilities (for a short time only) to build up to a minimal level of educational attainment before entering mainstream classes. - Train and mentor teachers in the provision of education to vulnerable, at-risk youth. - Train teachers to promote peaceful coexistence and adapt curricula accordingly. - Provide child-care facilities at all schools offering education for youth, to allow young mothers and youth who have responsibilities for dependents to attend.
-Childcare should be free and include a feeding/nutritional programme. - Deliver vocational training on a part-time basis, so that it is possible to use the rest of the week for regular catch-up education.
-The mix of education and vocational training provides former combatants with a broader basis for finding long-term employment than simple vocational training.
-This system has the additional advantage of increasing the number of places available at training centres, which exist only in a limited number, as trainees will only attend two half-days of training a week, allowing many more people to be trained than if only one group attended full-time.
+- Begin education (basic literacy, numeracy and primary education) during demobilization and start youth on a trajectory that will enable easier integration into formal education. - Develop education programmes for various subsets of youth who are former members of armed forces and groups to best take into account their ability to learn and level of development and maturity (e.g., through remedial education). - Provide initial bridging education in separate facilities (for a short time only) to build up to a minimal level of educational attainment before entering mainstream classes. - Train and mentor teachers in the provision of education to vulnerable, at-risk youth. - Train teachers to promote peaceful coexistence and adapt curricula accordingly. - Provide child-care facilities at all schools offering education for youth, to allow young mothers and youth who have responsibilities for dependants to attend.
+Childcare should be free and include a feeding/nutritional programme. - Deliver vocational training on a part-time basis so as to leave the rest of the week available for regular catch-up education.
+A mix of education and vocational training provides former combatants with a broader basis for finding long-term employment than simple vocational training.
+This system has the additional advantage of increasing the limited number of places available at training centres, as trainees will only attend two half-days of training a week, allowing many more people to be trained than if a single group attended full time.